jilladav/F18-507-Final-Project/README.md

 Token and secret for the last.fm API.

+The user also needs to create an account on plotly.com.

 ## Description
 All of the code is contained in one main file, music.py, and then one unittest file, music_test.py.